Angular vs React Comparison in 2022: Which is Better and Why

 Seamless Updates using Angular CLI

-Angular CLI is easy to install and use, newcomer-friendly, offers innovative testing tools, and more straightforward commands and is supported by different engineers and developers, which makes it possible to update even those components having a third-party dependency.
+Angular CLI is easy to install and use, newcomer-friendly, offers innovative testing tools and more straightforward commands and is supported by different engineers and developers, making it possible to update even those components having a third-party dependency.

 Benefits of React.js Library

 React uses the Virtual DOM: The abstract form of Real DOM.
 It makes it easier for the React developers to update changes performed by the users in the app without affecting the other parts of the application interface.

 This results in building a highly dynamic UI with an impeccable user experience.

 In React, app development companies can reuse their code components at distinct levels at any point in time.